 Traffic is Heavy and Road Conditions are Poor

 If you’re not used to driving in developing countries, driving in Mexico takes a bit of getting used to.
-Overall, the road conditions aren’t as good as in the US and Canada.
+Overall, the road conditions aren’t as good as in the U.S. and Canada.
 You’ll find potholes, unmarked speed bumps (topes), and narrow lanes.

 The rules of the road are followed a bit more loosely as well.
 Other drivers turn or merge without signaling.
 Drivers use their horns frequently to notify other drivers of their presence.
 Illegal maneuvers are common.
 Fender benders are common.
 You’ll notice many cars have dings and dents.

 Always Being an Outsider